Aligned Course Design

 Online assessments may be used to support instructional goals, even if your primary course format isn’t fully online.
 They may be incorporated into any learning environment: online, blended, or in-person.

-AI and ChatGPT in Teaching
+Generative AI in Teaching and Learning

 Gathering Feedback and Documenting Professional Growth in Teaching